OfficeDev/office-js-docs-pr/docs/outlook/outlook-add-ins-overview.md

 Outlook add-ins activate when the user is composing or reading a message or appointment, but not other item types.
 However, add-ins are *not* activated if the current message item, in a compose or read form, is one of the following:

-- Protected by Information Rights Management (IRM) or encrypted in other ways for protection and accessed from Outlook on non-Windows clients.
-A digitally signed message is an example since digital signing relies on one of these mechanisms.
+- Protected by Information Rights Management (IRM) or encrypted in other ways for protection and accessed from Outlook on mobile devices.
+A digitally-signed message is an example since digital signing relies on one of these mechanisms.

 [!INCLUDE [outlook-irm-add-in-activation](../includes/outlook-irm-add-in-activation.md)]